emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ## A.4.
 Requirement 4.2.1.1.2: Tunnel Data Protection Algorithms
 {:numbered="false"}

-TEAPv1 meets this requirement by mandating TLS_RSA_WITH_AES_128_CBC_SHA as a mandatory-to-implement ciphersuite as defined in [](#phase1).
+TEAPv1 meets this requirement by mandating ciphersuites as defined in [](#phase1).

 ## A.5.
 Requirement 4.2.1.1.3: Tunnel Authentication and Key Establishment
 {:numbered="false"}

-TEAPv1 meets this requirement by mandating TLS_RSA_WITH_AES_128_CBC_SHA as a mandatory-to-implement ciphersuite that provides certificate-based authentication of the server and is approved by NIST.
-The mandatory-to-implement ciphersuites only include ciphersuites that use strong cryptographic algorithms.
+TEAPv1 meets this requirement by mandating ciphersuites which only include ciphersuites that use strong cryptographic algorithms.
 They do not include ciphersuites providing mutually anonymous authentication or static Diffie-Hellman ciphersuites as defined in